^

 Epidemiology

-Causes of the a cracked or fractured bone
+Causes a cracked or fractured bone

 • traumatic (occurring under external influence);